Lamonkey/Portfolio/README.md

 # Protfolio
+A Portfolio
 This is a static website used to present my projects.
+Implemented using Django.